 - Cattle Market and Meat Demand Monitor

-00:01:05 – Cattle Market and Meat Demand Monitor: K-State livestock economist, Glynn Tonsor, starts today’s show with a cattle market update.
-He explains changes in the market as well as how feedlot returns have moved and what he saw in the October Meat Demand Monitor.
+00:01:05 – Cattle Market and Meat Demand Monitor: K-State livestock economist Glynn Tonsor begins today’s show with a cattle market update.
+He talks about feedlot returns and the meat demand monitor.

 Send comments, questions or requests for copies of past programs to firstname.lastname@example.org.

 Agriculture Today is a daily program featuring Kansas State University agricultural specialists and other experts examining ag issues facing Kansas and the nation.
 It is hosted by Shelby Varner and distributed to radio stations throughout Kansas and as a daily podcast.

 K‑State Research and Extension is a short name for the Kansas State University Agricultural Experiment Station and Cooperative Extension Service, a program designed to generate and distribute useful knowledge for the well‑being of Kansans.
 Supported by county, state, federal and private funds, the program has county Extension offices, experiment fields, area Extension offices and regional research centers statewide.
 Its headquarters is on the K‑State campus in Manhattan.